risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 |

-troubleshooting and rebuilding new server as first step in node failures, it is recommended to check nodes ``kubectl get nodes``
+failed node, rebuilding new server as first step in node failures, it is recommended to check nodes ``kubectl get nodes``

    check nodes with kubectl describe